erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Delete a Data Center

-This will remove all objects within the virtual data center AND remove the virtual data center object itself.
+Removes all objects within the virtual data center AND removes the virtual data center object itself.

-**NOTE**: This is a highly destructive operation which should be used with extreme caution!
+**NOTE**: This is a highly destructive operation which should be used with extreme caution.

-The following table describes the available request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|